 The Council is concerned about the very lives of people who are generally perceived to have a lower social status, particularly those who have developmental disabilities.
-Therefore, we uphold the principle that people with developmental disabilities should receive the same standards of medical care and access to all legal medical treatment as others in the community.
+Therefore, we uphold the principle that people with developmental disabilities should receive the same standards of medical care, including informed consent and access, to all legal medical treatment as others in the community.
 We reject limitations of treatment policies directed at people with impairments.